-A 25-year-old female asked:
+A member asked:

-would a vad or cad ever show up on a normal cervical mri or would if have to be an mra? i am having mri head and neck and mrv brain only. tomorrow.
+Would a vad or cad ever show up on a normal cervical mri or would if have to be an mra? i am having mri head and neck and mrv brain only. tomorrow.

 VAD,CAD: I presume you mean vertebral artery disease and coronary artery disease.
 Neither is likely to show up on an MRI of the head and neck.
 If vascular calcifications are seen on the head and neck MRI this would make arterial disease in either bed more likely than if no vascular calcifications are seen but doesn't rule them out or in.